- CDPH EZIZ Vaccination Resources

 The Food and Drug Administration has issued an Emergency Use Authorization and the Centers for Disease Control has released interim clinical guidance including continued use of subcutaneous dosing (0.5ml given 28 days apart) for eligible pediatric populations.
 Please see the interim clinical guidance for pediatric use of JYNNEOS or contact Department of Public Health (firstname.lastname@example.org).

-Providers with JYNNEOS vaccine from the Public Health Department should vaccinate their own patients meeting eligibility criteria #1 (above) for monkeypox vaccine.
-Eligible persons who are immunocompromised, including those with advanced or uncontrolled HIV may be at high risk for severe disease and should be prioritized for vaccination.
+Providers with JYNNEOS vaccine from the Public Health Department should vaccinate their own patients meeting eligibility criteria for mpox vaccine.
+Persons with advanced or uncontrolled HIV are at high risk for severe disease and should be contacted and vaccinated as soon as possible.

 The information below is to support healthcare providers that are currently providing JYNNEOS vaccination.

-Eligible individuals under the age of 18, and individuals of any age who have a history of keloid formation, should receive subcutaneous dosing as a two-dose series with an injection volume of 0.5mL.
+Eligible individuals under the age of 18 years, and individuals of any age who have a history of keloid formation, should receive subcutaneous injection as a two-dose series with an injection volume of 0.5mL.
+Additionally, if a patient is unable to or unwilling to receive vaccine via the intradermal route, please offer them vaccination using the subcutaneous route.

 |Vaccination Schedule and Dosing Regimens for JYNNEOS Vaccine|